zhanhongbo1112/trunk/README.md

 ```
 java -jar yqboots-web-site-1.1.0-SNAPSHOT.jar --server.port=80 --spring.profiles.active=prd
 ```

 ## Security
 It provides the RBAC (Role-Based Access Control) model to protected your web sites, which has an ACL (Access Control List) strategy to protected your URL, methods, and even domains.

+For the audit requirement, it can log any actions you take to the specified domains.

 ## Modularization and Internationalization
 It divides the functionality of your application into independent, interchangeable modules, so that each contains everything necessary to execute only one aspect of the desired functionality.